Sus chords

 Suspended 4th 2nd chords

 Another variation is a merge of the sus4 and sus2.
-These chords names are traditionally written as this:
+These chord names are traditionally written like this:

-In other layout setting, they can simply be written as sus4sus2 or sus4,sus2.
+In other layout settings, they can simply be written as sus4sus2 or sus4,sus2.

 Here are examples of sus4,sus2 chords: